Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 “Check…” Allison did her best to keep the relief out of her voice. *Misfit's* food supply had been carefully thought-out to fit as much nutrition as possible into the available space without sacrificing on variety and interest.
 It was heavy on salmon, kale, brown rice and potatoes.
 There was also beef liver, garlic, plenty of onions, carrots and parsnips, celery, spinach, boxes of freeze-dried eggs, bouillon and milk powder, dried beans and lentils, dried apricots, cranberries and blueberries, *Li hing mui*, honey, black pepper, salt and sugar, tea and coffee, herbs and spices, one freezer full of the frozen cuts from a whole lamb, another full of a whole beef cow, half a dozen whole chickens and the cleverly-packaged ‘good bits’ of dozens more, bacon, chorizo and salumi, wheat flour, condensed soup, one enormous wheel of cheddar and another of parmesan… and the two stashes.

 One stash was the emergency stash.
-It contained, in one crate, enough food to keep the three of them alive---not happy or thriving, but alive---for a year if they didn’t mind a diet composed mostly of baked insects supplemented by peanut butter, processed cheese and vitamin tablets with the occasional MRE thrown in for when they needed to actually do something active.
+It contained, in one crate, enough food to keep the three of them alive - not happy or thriving, but alive - for a year if they didn’t mind a diet composed mostly of baked insects supplemented by peanut butter, processed cheese and vitamin tablets with the occasional MRE thrown in for when they needed to actually do something active.
 The other was the luxury stash which was mostly just beer and chocolate.

 Oh.
 And the crate with their supplements and Xiù’s Lactaid.
 That crate had been the first aboard, just in case the rest of the larder left them a little short somehow.